conwetlab/WMarket/doc/installation-guide.rst

 Ubuntu/Debian
 ^^^^^^^^^^^^^

-All the mandatory dependencies can be easily installed on a debian based Linux distribution using ``apt-get``:
+All the mandatory dependencies can be easily installed on a Debian based Linux distribution using ``apt-get``:

 ::